norbert-swieconek/Landing-Page-ROXY/README.md

 # Landing Page - ROXY
-This page is onlny for tablets and phones.
+This page is only available for tablets and phones.
 Desktop - work in progress.

 ## Available Scripts